Create the BizTalk Group Prerequisites | Azure Virtual Machine

 If your SQL Server services will run as domain user accounts, create the domain user accounts.
 You can use the same domain user account for all services, like the SQL Server service and SQL Server Agent.
 Or, you can use different domain user accounts for all services.
 You can also use local accounts on the SQL Server to run the services.
 The choice is yours.

 When BizTalk Server is configured, several services are created.
 You can use the same domain user account to run all the services.
 Or, you can use different user accounts to run all the services.
 The choice is yours.

 Run the BizTalk Server host instances and other BizTalk Server services.

-Connect to the to execute BizTalk commands.
+Connect to the SQL Server to execute BizTalk commands.